mvolkmann/MyUnixEnv/notes/AngularNotes.md

 * proprietary syntax in HTML
 * dependency injected services
   - should just use imported JavaScript functions
+* modules just add complexity
+  - why not just import JavaScript files where they are needed?
 * excessive use of RxJs
   - makes sense for data that is streaming, but REST calls that return JSON are not